 Whether it’s walking Hadrian’s wall or climbing Kili, a physical challenge could be an enormously satisfying career break idea.

-If this seems like your kind of fun, then you probably have a idea in mind based around your chosen sport.
+If this seems like your kind of fun, then you probably have an idea in mind based on your chosen sport.
 If not here are a few ideas for you:

 - WALKING: Take on a section of the Great Himalaya Trail